xhostcomweb/vuewp-gridsome-scss-bootstrap-starter/README.md

 Can swap out nav, header, footer for your own.
 Just change nav and page templates to yours, header and footer in components folder.
 4 pages made, Home, About, Blog/News and Contact
-Some extra assets in images and img folder, not used yet, and included original NPM and HtML files.
+Some extra assets in images and img folder, not used yet, and included original NPM and HTML theme files.